-destroy-database connection-spec &key database-type => success
+destroy-database connection-spec &key database-type => success success A boolean flag.

-'''

-connection-spec A connection specification

-database-type A database type specifier, i.e. a keyword.
-This defaults to the value of default-database-type

-success A boolean flag.
 If T, the database was successfully destroyed.

-'''
+A database-type Specifier, i.e. a keyword.
+This defaults to the value of \default-database-type\

 This function destroys a database in the database system specified by database-type.